What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 When creating the risk register and risk assessment matrix, list the individuals responsible for mitigating risks so that everyone knows who will need to take action before the risk becomes an issue.

 Ensure all business or project stakeholders have approved the plan to address those risks.
-This way, you can track progress and revisit any issues as they arise.
+This will allow you to track progress and revisit any issues as they arise.

 6. Understand Triggers